tgallacher/gatsby-plugin-changelog-context/README.md

 ## Usage

 The commit history for each page is accessed from the page template's `pageContext`.
-In the above example, which uses a page template, called `blogPostTemplate`, we can access the commit history via the `props.pageContext.changelog`:
+In the above example, which uses a page template called `blogPostTemplate`, we can access the commit history via the `props.pageContext.changelog`:

 ```jsx
 const BlogPostTemplate = ({ data, pageContext }) => {